-Richard Bélanger, FCA - Mr. Bélanger is president of Toryvel Group Inc. and Stetson Timberlands Inc. Prior to June 2004, he was Senior Vice-President, Eastern Operations and Corporate Development of Canfor Corporation.
+Richard Bélanger, FCA - Mr. Bélanger is president of Toryvel Group Inc. Prior to June 2004, he was Senior Vice-President, Eastern Operations and Corporate Development of Canfor Corporation.
 He has also served as, among other positions, President and Chief Executive Officer of Daaquam Lumber Inc. and Chairman and Chief Executive Officer of Produits forestiers Anticosti inc. From 1982 to 1992, he was managing partner of the Bélanger, Girard, Lavoie, Mooney accounting firm, which he founded after having served as an auditor for the Raymond, Chabot, Martin, Paré accounting firm.

-A chartered accountant since 1980, Mr. Bélanger was awarded the Prix Émérite and the designation "Fellow" by the Ordre des comptables agréés du Québec in 2004.
-He is a member of the board of directors of Stella-Jones Inc., a publicly-traded company, where he has also been a member of the audit committee since 1997.
-He is also a member of the board of trustees, member of the audit committee and chair of the corporate governance, nominating and compensation committee of Genivar Income Fund, a publicly-traded entity.
+A chartered accountant since 1980, Mr. Bélanger was awarded the Prix Émérite and the designation Fellow by the Ordre des comptables agréés du Québec in 2004.
+Since 1997, he is a member of the board of directors and of the audit committee of Stella-Jones Inc., a publicly-traded company.
+He is also a member of the board of trustees, audit committee and corporate governance, nominating and compensation committee of Genivar Income Fund, a publicly-traded entity (he also acts as interim chair of the board of trustees since August 2010).
 Mr. Bélanger sits on the Board of Directors and Audit Committee of the Bank since March 20, 2003.
 He chairs the committee since March 7, 2006.